Non-payment of Income Tax

 If you receive any correspondence of this kind, you should notify specialist HMRC tax investigation solicitors immediately.

-If you are concerned that you may be investigated over non payment of income tax, DBT and Partners can assist you.
+If you are concerned that you may be investigated over non-payment of income tax, contact DBT and Partners to assist you.

 Our team of tax investigation solicitors will ensure that you remain fully informed throughout every step of the process, and will work hard to ensure the best outcome for your case.